dwyl/phoenix-liveview-realtime-cursor-tracking-tutorial/README.md

 connected users and their respective metadata.
-At last, we assign the `user` data and the `initial_users` and `socket.it` data to the socket assigns, so we can access this information in the `cursors.html.heex` file.
+At last, we assign the `user` data and the `initial_users` and `socket.id` data to the socket assigns, so we can access this information in the `cursors.html.heex` file.